minoru-nagasawa/VbaImportExportAddIn/README.md

 # VbaImportExportAddIn
 This is an Excel Add-In to import macros from text files and export macros to text files.
+It is useful when you want to manage VBA with git, svn, etc.

 ## How to use

-### ExpImportort macros
+### Import macros
 1. Put Excel book and macros, for example as follows.
 ```
 ./